 TIP: Make sure that you schedule posts for whenever you are available to respond to comments.
 This will help boost engagement.

 Also look at when your people are interacting the most.
-Look at day of the week, time of the day, and the type of post they are responding more to.
+Look at day of the week, time of the day, and the type of post they are responding to the most.
 Facebook Groups has an awesome little insight section now.
 I use this to reward those more engaged users by giving them shout outs in my groups.

 This also helps boost engagement when there is a reward system with it.